 Borger Refinery is located in Borger, Texas, approximately 80 kilometers north of Amarillo, Texas.
-Borger Refinery processes mainly medium and heavy high-sulphur crude oil, and NGLs that it receives from North American pipeline systems to produce gasoline, diesel and jet fuel along with

-NGLs and solvents.
+Borger Refinery processes mainly medium and heavy high-sulphur crude oil, and NGLs that it receives from North American pipeline systems to produce gasoline, diesel and jet fuel along with NGLs and solvents.
 The refined products are transported via pipelines to markets in Texas, New Mexico, Colorado and the U.S. Mid-Continent.

-Borger Refinery's stated oil processing capacity for 2017 was 146,000 gross barrels per day, including 35,000 gross barrels per day of heavy crude oil.
+Borger Refinery's stated crude oil processing capacity for 2018 was 146,000 gross barrels per day, including 35,000 gross barrels per day of heavy crude oil.
+Due to new maximum demonstrated rates in 2018, Borger's nameplate oil processing capacity will be increased to 149,000 barrels per day effective January 1, 2019.
 Borger Refinery also has an NGL fractionation facility with stated capacity of 45,000 gross barrels per day.
-The stated processing capacity is unchanged from 2016.